tableflip/smartsurvey-client/README.md

     pagination: { page: 1, pageSize: 25, returned: 25, total: 31 }
     release: '1.1.0.29',
     server: 'Web1'
+  },
+  response: {...}
 }
-}
 ```

 ## Conventions

-Request params are named as per the params documented in the API, however they are renamed from `snake_case` to `camelCase`.
+Request params are named as per the params documented in the SmartSurvey API docs, however they are renamed from `snake_case` to `camelCase`.

 All requests take `apiToken` and `apiTokenSecret` params, but they can be optionally passed to the constructor where they will automatically be added to each request.